top of page

 Unexamined, this reflex to self-preservation can distort everything, including the urgency of a decision, the intensity of a reaction, and even the weight of a risk.
 Whereas a leader may think they’re actually solving a reputational problem, or a succession dilemma, or a communication gap—they’re often simply managing discomfort that they don’t yet know they’re avoiding.
 The craving for recognition, the fear of judgment, the need to be right, respected, remembered, or untouched—these motives aren’t always visible.
 But they determine how pressure feels, how urgency is interpreted, and which options even appear on the table.

-But note that this kind of work—this invitation to [self] awareness—can be subtly overtaken by the very instinct it's meant to illuminate.
+But note that this kind of work—this invitation to [self] awareness—can be subtly overtaken by the very instinct it is meant to illuminate.
 Leaders wired for action may hear it as a new optimization project: fix avoidance, master triggers, dominate discomfort.
 Those drawn to introspection may hear it as a deeper purification: uncover more layers, cleanse the mind, resolve the pain.
 But both are strategies of control.
 Both are ways of trying to secure the self.

 The point is not to master the reaction—but to see the part of you trying to master.
 Not to escape outward or inward, but to see the very impulse to escape.
 And the moment the impulse is seen clearly, you’re no longer governed by it.
 You have choice—even if your choice is to obey your initial instinct.

-This section belongs to our Guide to the Purpose Yoga.—a comprehensive exploration of the purpose of yoga.
+This section belongs to our Guide to the Purpose Yoga—a comprehensive exploration of the purpose of yoga.
 This guide also contains sections on the essence of yoga philosophy and yoga practice.
 Below you will find articles and videos on topics in yoga and leadership.
 Leaders may be interested in our longer guide to managing emotions in leadership.

 headless buddha servant leadership yoga